 Both FATCA and CRS require annual reporting.
 The exact deadlines and formats depend on your fund's jurisdiction.
 A Cayman Islands fund reports to the Cayman Islands Tax Information Authority, which exchanges the data with partner jurisdictions.
 A UK fund reports to HMRC.
 A US fund reports directly to the IRS.
 A German fund reports to the Bundeszentralamt für Steuern.

-The key data points in each report include account holder identity, account balance or value at year-end, and gross amounts of interest, dividends, and other income credited to the account during the year.
+• Gross amounts of interest, dividends, and other income credited to the account during the year

 Penalties for non-compliance

 Getting this wrong is expensive.
-FATCA non-compliance can result in a 30% withholding tax on US-source income paid to your fund — a punitive rate that effectively cuts off access to US capital markets.
+FATCA non-compliance can result in a 30% withholding tax on US-source income paid to your fund, a punitive rate that effectively cuts off access to US capital markets.
 CRS penalties vary by jurisdiction but typically include fines per unreported account, with some jurisdictions imposing criminal sanctions for wilful non-compliance.

 Beyond direct penalties, non-compliance creates reputational risk.
 Institutional LPs conducting due diligence on your fund will ask about your FATCA/CRS compliance procedures.
 If the answer is vague, they will move on to the next manager.